whiteRa2bit/whiteRa2bit/README.md

 ### Hi there 👋

-- 💡 Built an AI Startup at AWS & Antler
+- 💡 Built an AI Startup at Amazon & Antler
 - 🧑‍🎓 Prev.
 CS @ Columbia University
 - 💻 I was working as a Machine Learning Engineer at [Replika](https://replika.ai/)
 - 🔬 I was working as a Machine Learning Researcher at [CERN](http://cern.ch/)